IBM Hardware Management Console

-Hardware Management Console (HMC) is a Physical / Virtual appliance used to manage IBM Systems including IBM AS/400, IBM System p, IBM System z, and IBM Power Systems.
+A Hardware Management Console (HMC) is a physical / virtual appliance used to manage IBM systems including IBM Z, IBM AS/400, IBM System p, and IBM Power Systems.
 HMC supports command line (ssh) as well as web (https) user interfaces and REST API.
 Using an HMC, the system administrator can manage many systems and partitions.
 It can also be used for monitoring and servicing a system.